 Chronic aphasia (i.e., impairment of language and conceptual processing) affects 250,000 stroke survivors in the UK, and this figure will rise as the population ages, despite recent advances in stroke medicine.

-A series of neuropsychological studies will determine whether damage to the control network produces disordered retrieval of events, using both word and picture tasks.
-We will see if these problems can be overcome by providing cues that reduce the need for controlled retrieval.
-We will also assess the neural mechanisms responsible: brain imaging may show stronger-than-normal activation in the automatic network.
+A series of neuropsychological studies were used to help determine whether damage to the control network produces disordered retrieval of events, using both word and picture tasks.
+Brain imaging was used to assess the neural mechanisms responsible.

 The control network damaged in these patients is thought to be involved in a wide range of tasks – however, the consequences for event memory have not been explored previously.
-This project is the first to assess episodic retrieval in stroke patients, and could lead to many new avenues of research in the future.
+This project was the first to assess episodic retrieval in stroke patients and has opened up many new avenues of research in the future.

 Cystic fibrosis (CF) is a genetic disorder where viscous mucus causes obstruction of the airways, predisposing patients to lifelong lung infections.
 The most common pathogen infecting the CF lung is Pseudomonas aeruginosa.
 P. aeruginosa is a harmful bacterium that produces a large arsenal of secreted molecules - its ‘secretome’ - that cause damage to host cells and tissues, e.g. enzymes and toxins that attack host cells, and scavenging molecules to steal host resources.

 During long-term infections, P. aeruginosa populations rapidly evolve to adapt to life in the CF lung, often resulting in altered levels of these secreted molecules.
 Because so many of these secretions cause damage to the host, this rapid adaptation may have important consequences for virulence.
 However there is very little data available to test this exciting idea.
-In this project I will follow changes in P. aeruginosa’s secretome during longterm infections in a group of adult CF patients.
-I will test how the evolved changes in the secretome affect bacterial fitness and virulence and determine which secreted molecules are associated with worsening patient symptoms.
+In this project Siobhan set out to follow changes in P. aeruginosa’s secretome during longterm infections in a group of adult CF patients and to test how the evolved changes in the secretome affect bacterial fitness and virulence and determine which secreted molecules are associated with worsening patient symptoms.